playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 - [UUIDv1](#UUIDv1)
   - A machine's network card information + a timestamp
 - [UUIDv2](#UUIDv2)
-  - UUIDv1 + Obscure Security Stuff (it's complicated)
+  - It's a long story.
 - [UUIDv3](#UUIDv3and5)
   - Encode a string using MD5
 - [UUIDv4](#UUIDv4)